 Plastic product designers use design software, such as computer-aided design (CAD) systems, to analyze and design molds for creating plastic products.
 There are numerous types of modeling software in the industry, and different employers might require their designers to be skilled in using different systems.

 Some employers require several years of work experience in the same field, such as in manufacturing or product development.
 Knowledge of manufacturing processes of plastics as well as characteristics and materials of plastics is also necessary.
 Some positions require that applicants hold a bachelor's degree in mechanical engineering, polymer engineering or a similar field.

 Plastic product designers must be able to work on teams and communicate effectively.
 Efficient oral and written communication skills are essential.

 Aspiring plastic product designers can enroll in a bachelor's degree program specifically in plastics engineering.
 Core courses likely will cover polymer structures, mold engineering techniques, mechanics and plastics processing.
 Students also will complete general education requirements and learn about business communications, technical writing and lab safety techniques.

 Salary and Employment Outlook

 Although the U.S. Bureau of Labor Statistics doesn't have salary data or employment growth predictions for plastic product designers, it does provide that information for the broader field of materials engineers.
-Materials engineers earned a median salary of $91,310 as of May 2015, while the BLS predicted these workers could see employment growth of one percent between 2014 and 2024.
+Materials engineers earned a median salary of $92,390 as of May 2018, while the BLS predicted these workers could see employment growth of 0% between 2018 and 2028.

 Plastic product designers are required to have a bachelor's degree in plastics engineering or a closely related field.
 They may also be required to obtain licensure if they sell services to the public directly.